 How can you prepare your roof for a hailstorm

 Reedy says that the best tools to prepare for severe weather and combat hail damage to your roof are impact shingles.
 They’re high-end shingles made with asphalt, and synthetic rubber (SBS) blended into them.
 The shingles are less prone to cracking and sustaining damage from the elements, and they have a bit of bounce, which helps them resist impact damage from hail or other objects.

 A downside to impact shingles is the cost.
 They’re about 10% to 25% more expensive than standard roofing shingles.
 They’re also tough to install after the fact but are an excellent option to consider if it’s time to replace your roof.
 But their durability can make the investment worth it if hailstorms are common in your area.
-Learn more about the cost of replacing a roof.
+Material and labor costs, the height of your home, the type and pitch of your roof are factors that contribute to the cost of replacing a roof.

 How to tell if your roof has hail damage

 To check your roof for hail damage, you’ll need to climb up to look more closely.
 Reedy says, “Hail damage typically appears as if someone took a hammer and smacked the shingles with a hard pop, over and over.”
 If you aren’t well-versed in how to tell if you have hail damage on your roof, he recommends hiring a professional to inspect it.
 They’ll be able to properly assess the damage to determine if it would warrant a homeowners insurance claim.